sansbacher/docs/git/README.md

 To See the failed patch:
 `git am --show-current-patch`
 Resolve all conflicts manually, either by editing the file to be 'correct'.
 Or to grab a whole file from one side or the other:
-[In a merge `--ours` refers to the checkedout-Branch, in a rebase `--ours` refers to the being-rebased-in-Branch, ie. the destination-Branch]
+[In a merge `--ours` refers to the checked out-Branch, in a rebase `--ours` refers to the being-rebased-in-Branch, ie. the destination-Branch]
 `git checkout --ours someFile.txt`
 OR: [In a merge `--theirs` refers to the being merged-in-Branch, in a rebase `--theirs` refers to the checked-out-Branch, ie. the source-Branch]
 `git checkout --theirs someFile.txt`